ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 #CS577 #UWMadison #Interactibility #Algorithms #PvsNP

-Intractability is defining problems that can be solved in polynomial (P) vs non-polynomial (NP) time.
+Intractability is defining problems that can be solved in polynomial (P) vs non-deterministic polynomial (NP) time.
 In other words, easy vs hard.
 NP problems are categorized in NP-hard and NP-complete.

 Most of the previous algos problems have been optimization problems.
 We will now analyze decision problems, where there is a binary yes/no answer.
 For example: